intellizone/Certified-Argo-Project-Associate-CAPA/README.md

 - Argo Server - same like kube api server - provides REST API interface for submission monitoring and management
 - Workflow Controller
 - Argo UI

+---

+## 🧾 License

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

+---

+## 🙌 Contributing

+Contributions are welcome!
+Please open issues or submit pull requests if you find bugs or have suggestions.

+---